🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Ease of Use

-A fish finder is a pretty advanced piece of electronical gear.
+A fish finder is a pretty advanced piece of electronic gear.
 It's incredible what the newer units can do.
 Although I'm quite the computer nerd, I was nervous about messing up the settings and not being able to get it back to working normally.

 There's no need for tweaking at all.
 As I mentioned in my article about selecting a fish finder for your pontoon boat, the difference between Lowrance and Humminbird is much like the difference between Android and iPhone.